animagram-jp/.github/.github/CONTRIBUTING.md

 - Names of test functions should follow the format `{target}_{condition}` (omit test_).
 - When integration test, using the examples directory, in-memory mock implementations to verify exported functions.

-### Literal quote

-Except for shell scripts, always follow the below.
-When nesting occurs, keep the outer quote double and use single quotes for the inner one.
-- sliceable string: "" e.g., "", "ab"
-- unsliceable char: '' e.g., 'a'

 ### Dependency declaration

 - To ensure that all dependencies, including those not required for normal operation, can be identified, please declare all dependency references at the beginning of each file.